atxwang/atxwang.github.io/_posts/2026/never lose jope.md

 there were many other things she understood that i thought i was "actually crazy", singularly so, for thinking. the sentence that most described my life back then is one i still remember now:
 > "Viscosity and velocity are opposites, yet they can look the same.
 Viscosity causes the stillness of disinclination; velocity causes the stillness of fascination" (p.
 71).

-psychiatry has the difficulty of being utterly farcical to its subjects. i was willing to concede that there was something wrong with me, but i liked my brain and wasn't keen on changing it. the mental health initiatives and therapy-speak that subsumed my late gen z childhood were counterproductive. like everyone else, i bsed my way through those "wellness" worksheets and consigned them mentally to the world of naive, "concerned" adults. *girl interrupted* was guttural, throttling me around between complete psychological and emotional identification with its characters and the threat of a deeply repulsive near-future (disassociation, self-destructive romantic relationships, professional failure) that was quite plausible for me. it was funny, and to this day the most cathartic book i've ever read.
+psychiatry has the difficulty of being utterly farcical to its subjects. i was willing to concede that there was something wrong with me, but i liked my brain and wasn't keen on changing it. the mental health initiatives and therapy-speak that subsumed my late gen z childhood were counterproductive. like everyone else, i bsed my way through those "wellness" worksheets and consigned them mentally to the world of naive, "concerned" adults. *girl, interrupted* was guttural, throttling me around between complete psychological and emotional identification with its characters and the threat of a deeply repulsive near-future (disassociation, self-destructive romantic relationships, professional failure) that was quite plausible for me. it was funny, and to this day the most cathartic book i've ever read.

 i am writing now as candidly as possible. i edit only for clarity. there is no structure, only meandering testimony from a reformed mental invert who once tried to shirk the basic biological instinct of survival and is trying to stop from other mental inverts from doing the same.